What Is a Skills Test in a Job Interview

 Interpreting Results: What Scores Actually Mean

-Some organizations use absolute cutoffs—minimum competence needed to perform the role—while others rank candidates relative to the pool.
+Some organisations use absolute cut-offs (minimum competence needed to perform the role) while others rank candidates relative to the pool.
 Both approaches are valid; choose the one that matches hiring volumes and available training capacity.
 For high-volume hiring, relative ranking often helps identify top performers quickly.
 For critical roles where a mistake is costly, absolute competency thresholds make more sense.

 A single error in a coding test may be recoverable; a consistent pattern of poor reasoning across cognitive items is a different concern.
-Combine speed, accuracy, and justification.
-Where possible, score the rationale or steps taken—not just the final answer—to understand how a candidate thinks.
+Combine speed, accuracy and justification.
+Where possible, score the rationale or steps taken—not just the final answer.

 Test anxiety, unfamiliar interfaces, or poor instructions can suppress performance.
 If a promising candidate performs below threshold, consider a second-format test, a short live task with a subject matter expert, or contextual data (portfolio, references) before making a final decision.